marthemidtgaard/SID-for-Norwegian-dialects/master_thesis/README.md

 ---

 ### Arguments
+**Available Fine-tuning Datasets**: Choose from files in the `data/` folder, except for files that include "dev" or "test" in their names.
 Pre-trained models: MaChAmp requires a configuration file for the selected pre-trained model.
 Included model options:
 - mbert, mdberta, mt0, rembert, xlmr, nbbert, norbert